 Parrot Analytics' television demand data highlights the global TV content monetization opportunities for Syndication and thousands of TV studios, linear networks, broadcasters, pay TV providers and OTT / SVOD platforms.

-This page has been updated on Jan.
-26, 2022, 1:39 a.m.
-PST using global tv demand metrics from Parrot Analytics for Spider-Man (1981) in the United States.
-We provide our partners with essential content insight to help them drive better and more informed content advertising strategies.
+This page has been refreshed on Feb.
+8, 2023, 1:01 p.m.
+PST using global television demand data from Parrot Analytics for Spider-Man (1981) in Australia.
+We provide our partners with meaningful OTT insight to help them drive better and more informed content licensing strategies.
 Contact us today to find out more.